 Gensler-designed renderings in listing materials suggest a 57,000-square-foot, mixed-use commercial structure could be built on the site, replacing the businesses that now operate there.
 Zoning allows for a three-story building with underground parking, according to marketing materials.

-Upscale Italian restaurant Il Pastaio, Umberto hair salon, Japanese restaurant Shiki and Porto Via currently reside at 400-420 N. Canon.
-Contemporary eatery Porto Via expanded its restaurant in 1999 into space that includes 424 N. Canon.
+Upscale Italian restaurant Il Pastaio, Umberto hair salon, Japanese restaurant Shiki and Porta Via currently reside at 400-420 N. Canon.
+Contemporary eatery Porta Via expanded its restaurant in 1999 into space that includes 424 N. Canon.

 Umberto Savone — hair guru and landlord — has been amassing the contiguous properties for decades, along with his wife, Babette, property records show.

 Jason Oppenheim of Oppenheim Group and Joyce Rey of Coldwell Banker have the open listing.